TomatenKuchenDEV/docs/docs/about.md

 ---
 title: About the bot
-description: Tells you about the bot
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Tells you about the bot
 slug: /
 ---